 But even though the property owner’s insurance may decide to fight the issue of legal responsibility for a slip and fall accident injury, the insurance often will have automatic Medical Payment Coverage.
 Medical Payment Coverage provides a certain amount of money for medical expenses for any injury on the property (usually at least $5,000) regardless of fault.
 The property owner’s insurance will pay the Medical Payment coverage directly to the doctors or hospital as soon as they get the bills and have some proof that the accident happened on the property.
 You don’t have to prove the property owner did anything wrong to get this Medical Payment Coverage, but the amount of coverage is limited to a relatively small amount – which is why our lawyers look very carefully at these cases to see if we can prove the property owner was at fault for the accident.
 Our goal when someone is injured on another person’s or business’s property is to get people full compensation.

 In addition to Medical Payment Coverage, your own health insurance will continue to cover you if you have a slip fall accident.
-However, if you are successful in pursuing a claim against the property owner, they will want to be repaid.
+However, if you are successful in pursuing a claim against the property owner, your health insurance will want to be repaid.

-If you are injured in a slip fall accident on someone else’s property in Minnesota, please call us to discuss the situation with a lawyer.
+If you are injured in a slip fall accident on someone else’s property in MN, please call us to discuss the situation with a lawyer.
 We will investigate whether the property owner can be held responsible for full compensation, and we will advise you on the Medical Payment Coverage.
 The initial consultation is free and we never charge anything unless you are compensated.